What this handout is about

 Strength and Frequency of Modal Verbs

 In academic writing, modal verbs are most frequently used to indicate logical possibility and least frequently used to indicate permission.
-The nine modal verbs are listed under each of the functions they can perform, and are ordered from strongest to weakest for each function.
+Eight modal verbs are listed under each of the functions they can perform in academic writing, and are ordered from strongest to weakest for each function.
 Notice that the same modal can have different strengths when it’s used for different functions (e.g., may or can).

 |Most frequent||Least frequent|

 Functions of Modal Verbs